Inverter Error Codes

 - If at this stage the issue is still persisting, bring it to us for a service.
 Services are covered under warranty providing you’ve used the correct fuel and that the issue is not a result of negligence/personal damage.

-If you still have Inverter code errors that you can’t understand or fix, you can contact the company that you purchased the heater from.
-If this was us, call us at 01 864 4247 or message us on Facebook.
+Should you still have Inverter code errors that you can’t understand or fix, you can contact the company that you purchased the heater from – if this was us, call us at 01 864 4247 or message us on Facebook.